DavidCEllis/PrefabClasses/README.md

 For further details see the `usage` pages in the documentation.

-### Slots ###
+## Slots ##

-There is experimental support for creating classes defined via `__slots__` using a SlotAttributes instance.
+There is new support for creating classes defined via `__slots__` using a SlotAttributes instance.

-Similarly to the type hinted form, plain values given to a PrefabSlots instance are treated as defaults while `attribute` calls are handled normally. `doc` values will be seen when calling `help(...)` on the class while the `__annotations__` dictionary will be updated with `type` values given.
+Similarly to the type hinted form, plain values given to a SlotAttributes instance are treated as defaults while `attribute` calls are handled normally. `doc` values will be seen when calling `help(...)` on the class while the `__annotations__` dictionary will be updated with `type` values given.
 Annotations can also still be given normally (which will probably be necessary for static typing tools).

 ```python
 from prefab_classes import prefab, attribute, SlotAttributes

 @prefab
 class Settings: